November 22, 2014

 Want to share your campus' experiences, innovations, challenges, and succeses?
 Hone your presentation skills and host a workshop at SEED.
 All presenters receive a 25% discount on registration.

-Students from the following colleges and universities are registered to attend SEED 2014:
+Students from the following colleges and universities attended SEED 2014:

 What Will We Learn?